 Associational resistance is commonly hypothesized to occur due to several non-mutually exclusive mechanisms.
 First, herbivory may be lower in more diverse systems if herbivores are less likely to find, stay, and reproduce in areas where their hosts are less abundant (i.e., ‘resource concentration hypothesis,’ Root 1973).
 Second, reductions in herbivory may occur if heterospecific neighbors mask chemical or visual cues that herbivores use to find their hosts makes it challenging for insects to find their hosts (Schiebe et al. 2011, Castagneyrol et al. 2014, i.e. ‘host apparency hypothesis,’ feeny_plant_1976?), Third, heterospecific neighbors may increase the abundance of herbivore natural enemies [i.e., ‘enemies hypothesis’, Staab and Schuldt (2020).

 Bark beetles are key drivers of the structure, composition, and function of conifer forests across the western United States (Baker and Veblen 1990), where recent outbreaks have caused the death of 3.8 billion trees [1997-2018; Hicke et al. (2020)].
-While across the region there are more than 25 native bark beetle species, the mountain pine beetle (MPB; Dendroctonus ponderosae), spruce beetle (SB; Dendroctonus rufipennis), and western balsam bark beetle (WBBB; Dryocoetes confusus) collectively have caused over 70% of the recent bark beetle-attributed tree mortality, most of which has occurred in high elevation forests (Hicke et al. 2020).
+While across the region there are more than 25 native bark beetle species, the mountain pine beetle (MPB; Dendroctonus ponderosae), spruce beetle (SB; Dendroctonus rufipennis), and western balsam bark beetle (WBBB; Dryocoetes confuses) collectively have caused over 70% of the recent bark beetle-attributed tree mortality, most of which has occurred in high elevation forests (Hicke et al. 2020).

 Bark beetles bore through a tree’s bark, where they mate, oviposit their eggs, and introduce pathogenic fungi (raffa_natural_2015?).
 Larvae feeding upon the phloem and fungal spread stop the translocation of water and nutrients, typically leading to tree death.
 Conifer defense against bark beetles consists primarily of resin exudation that physically expels the beetle and the production of chemical defenses, which repel and kill attacking beetles (krokene_conifer_2015?).
 To overcome these defenses, bark beetles rely on a mass-attack strategy, where pioneering beetles emit aggregation pheromones that call conspecifics to the focal tree.
 While bark beetles typically exist at low population levels and attack weakened trees, increases in population size allow bark beetles to attack increasingly better defended trees.
 The eruption of bark beetle populations to outbreak conditions is complex, but requires abundant, large diameter hosts, which reflects past natural disturbance and land-use history (Veblen et al. 1994).
-Given a susceptible landscape, outbreaks my be initiated by events that increase bark beetle development rates, notably temperature (Bentz et al. 1991, Hansen et al. 2001, Bone and Nelson 2019, howe_landscape_2022?), or events that decrease host tree resistance to bark beetle colonization [e.g., drought; Chapman et al. (2012); Hart et al. (2014); (harvey_drougthy_2021?)].
+Given a susceptible landscape, outbreaks my be initiated by events that increase bark beetle development rates, notably temperature (Bentz et al. 1991, Hansen et al. 2001, Bone and Nelson 2019, howe_landscape_2022?), or events that decrease host tree resistance to bark beetle colonization [e.g., drought; Chapman et al. (2012); Hart et al. (2014); (harveyarvey_drougthy_2021?)].